AndrewTweddle/EntelectChallenge2013/README.md

     * between 2 points in time, or
     * between the calculated and received game states.

+# Instructions for running the bot

+1. You will first need to download and install the official test harness found at http://challenge.entelect.co.za/DisplayLink.aspx?group=Rules&name=Rules.
+   I installed the harness to C:\Competitions\EntelectChallenge2013\Harnesses\TestHarnessBeta\harness.
+   You may need to edit some of the batch files and/or Powershell scripts to run from elsewhere.

+2. I have 2 bots set up.
+You can run these from within Visual Studio by:
+    1. right clicking on the solution in solution explorer
+    2. opening up the properties window for the solution
+    3. choosing multiple start-up projects

+3. You should first start the test harness before launching the bots.
+    1. There is a batch file in Source\Scripts\LaunchHarness.bat which does this.
+       However the path is hard-coded as described in step 1 above.
+    2. For ease of access I added the Scripts folder as a toolbar on my Windows 7 task bar.

+4. Edit the properties of the AndrewTweddle.BattleCity.ConsoleApp and ConsoleApp2 projects.

+   These are (respectively) set to:
+     1. http://localhost:7070/Challenge/ChallengeService C:\Competitions\EntelectChallenge2013\temp\GameLogs
+     2. http://localhost:7071/Challenge/ChallengeService C:\Competitions\EntelectChallenge2013\temp\GameLogs

+   Change the second parameter to whichever folders you would like these apps to save their files to.

 # Structure of the main code base